What is burnout?

 How can you use your energy in ways that won’t leave you feeling entirely worn out?
 Does this mean giving up certain tasks and losing some responsibilities?
 It probably does.

 For many people, a major lifestyle change is becoming more strict about work hours.
 By this, I mean that once the work day is over, it’s over, and you won’t be doing work.
-Lots of people find it challenging to draw this line, which is especially true for working remotely, since it’s just so hard to know when to be done.
+Lots of people find it challenging to draw this line, which is especially true for working remotely, since for many people, when the workday ends, you’re still in your office, and it’s hard to truly disconnect.

-Lifestyle changes to make are those that will allow you to maintain energy throughout your weeks.
+Lifestyle changes will allow you to maintain energy throughout your work weeks.
 Lifestyle changes may include eating better, having a more regular exercise routine, and practicing meditation and/or yoga.

 Also, have a peek at our 7 tips for focusing and avoiding distraction when working remotely.